PIC microcontrollers: After the CP1600

-Today, a huge variety of PICs are available with various on-board peripherals (serial communication modules, UARTs, motor control kernels, etc.) and program memory from 256 words to 64K words and more (a "word" is one assembly language instruction, varying in length from 8 to 16 bits, depending on the specific PIC micro family).
+Today, a huge variety of PICs are available with various on-board peripherals (serial communication modules, UARTs, motor control kernels, etc.) and program memory from 256 words to 64K words and more.
+A "word" is one assembly language instruction, varying in length from 8 to 16 bits, depending on the specific PIC microcontroller series.

-PIC and PICmicro are now registered trademarks of Microchip Technology.
-It is generally thought that PIC stands for Peripheral Interface Controller, although General Instruments' original acronym for the initial PIC1640 and PIC1650 devices was "Programmable Interface Controller".
-The acronym was quickly replaced with "Programmable Intelligent Computer".
+While PIC and PICmicro are now registered trademarks of Microchip Technology, the prefix ″PIC″ is no longer used as an acronym for any term.
+It is generally thought that PIC stands for "Programmable Intelligent Computer", General Instruments' prefix in 1977 for the PIC1640 and PIC1650 family of microcomputers, replacing the 1976 original meaning "Programmable Interface Controller" for the PIC1640 that was designed specifically to work in combination with the CP1600 microcomputer.
+The "PIC Series Microcomputers" by General Instrument were a series of Metal-Oxide Semiconductor Large-Scale Integration (MOS/LSI) 8-bit microcomputers containing ROM, RAM, a CPU, and 8-bit input/output (I/O) registers for interfacing.
+At its time, this technology combined the advantages of MOS circuits with Large-Scale Integration, allowing for the creation of complex integrated circuits with high transistor density.

 The Microchip 16C84 (PIC16x84), introduced in 1993, was the first Microchip CPU with on-chip EEPROM memory.

 By 2013, Microchip was shipping over one billion PIC microcontrollers every year.

 Device families

 PIC micro chips are designed with a Harvard architecture, and are offered in various device families.
 The baseline and mid-range families use 8-bit wide data memory, and the high-end families use 16-bit data memory.
-The latest series, PIC32MZ is a 32-bit MIPS-based microcontroller.
-Instruction words are in sizes of 12-bit (PIC10 and PIC12), 14-bit (PIC16) and 24-bit (PIC24 and dsPIC).
+The latest series, PIC32MZ, is a 32-bit MIPS-based microcontroller.
+Instruction word sizes are 12 bits (PIC10 and PIC12), 14 bits (PIC16) and 24 bits (PIC24 and dsPIC).
 The binary representations of the machine instructions vary by family and are shown in PIC instruction listings.

 Within these families, devices may be designated PICnnCxxx (CMOS) or PICnnFxxx (Flash).
 "C" devices are generally classified as "Not suitable for new development" (not actively promoted by Microchip).
 The program memory of "C" devices is variously described as OTP, ROM, or EEPROM.
 As of October 2016, the only OTP product classified as "In production" is the pic16HV540.
-"C" devices with quartz windows (for erasure), are in general no longer available.
+"C" devices with quartz windows (for UV erasure) are in general no longer available.